apify/apify-cli/README.md

     ...
 }
 ```
-After setting this up you can run your existing project using `apify run`.
-You can find more information about that in help for run command, `apify run --help`.
+You can find more information about by running `apify help run`.

 ### Run the actor locally